As the world continues a shift to mobile phones and WiFi, landlines are likely to go the way of the dodo.

 Whether your office or home is discarding its landline, internet faxing allows you to continue sending and receiving faxes without a hiccup.

 eFax has an extensive range of web-based solutions to improve your company's fax capabilities.
-For additional information on online faxing, email marketing, online backup and more, visit www.j2.com.
+For additional information on online faxing, email marketing, small business phone numbers, online backup and more, visit www.j2.com.